The Birthstone of September: Sapphires

 Thinking about restoring a loved one’s sentimental birthstone piece?
 You’re in the right place to restore their precious memories.

-We have a team of specialists in place to properly source every type of gem needed for your treasured item.
-We understand your gemstones are unique and require specific attention.
+We have a team of specialists on hand to properly source every type of gem needed for your treasured item.
+We understand your gemstones are unique and require specific and careful attention.
 Our Professional Stone Sourcing team makes sure that all of your gems, even the ones that sometimes go unnoticed, are replaced by stones of the right caliber for your piece.

 Have Questions?